 1

-npm install @superviz/sdk uuid react-icons
+npm install @superviz/realtime uuid react-icons

 • uuid: A library for generating unique identifiers, useful for creating unique participant IDs.